lllllll-llll-llllll/paper-crop-via-hough-lines/README.md

       further sort by how close it is to the edge and how long the line is
 those are our 4 lines
 to get the intersection of the lines
-  draw the line and do a median to create blobs
+  draw the lines and do a median/blur/brightness/contrast to create distinct blobs
-  connected-components can tell us the centroid positions for these, which we take as the points of intersection
+  connected-components can tell us the centroid positions for these blobs, which we take as the points of intersection
 use those points to do a perspective distort which 'crops' to the paper

 for reference later